Tokyo Joshi Pro-Wrestling

-As of 2020, TJPW is promoted under the CyberFight banner as a sister promotion to both DDT Pro Wrestling and Pro Wrestling Noah.
+As of 2024, TJPW is promoted under the CyberFight banner as a sister promotion to both DDT Pro-Wrestling and Pro Wrestling Noah.

 History

 Formation (2012–2013)

-On June 4, 2012, Tokyo Joshi Pro was announced by DDT Pro Wrestling.
-Set to be run by former Ice Ribbon and NEO Japan Ladies Pro-Wrestling promoter and booker Tetsuya Kodo and wrestler Nozomi, the promotion was established in late 2012 and thus a recruitment process began for wrestlers.
+On June 4, 2012, Tokyo Joshi Pro was announced by DDT Pro-Wrestling.
+Set to be run by former Ice Ribbon and NEO Japan Ladies Pro-Wrestling promoter and booker Tetsuya Koda and wrestler Nozomi, the promotion was established in late 2012 and thus a recruitment process began for wrestlers.
 Four of the first wrestlers recruited were Miyu Yamashita, Shoko Nakajima, Kanna and Chikage Kiba.
 The training of the wrestlers was mostly handled by Nozomi herself, with help from DDT wrestler Kyohei Mikami.
 Nozomi left DDT on November 30, 2012, but on the same day the trainees were introduced to the public in a press conference and it was announced they would debut in 2013.
-The trainees were required to follow three rules - no drinking, no smoking, and no boyfriends.

 Early years (2013–2015)

-Tokyo Joshi Pro Wrestling's debut show took place on January 30, 2013 at Akihabara Twin Box in Tokyo.
+Tokyo Joshi Pro Wrestling's debut show took place on January 30, 2013, at Akihabara Twin Box in Tokyo.
 The show featured just two matches, a sambo exhibition between trainee Chikage Kiba and DDT referee and former sambo competitor Daisuke Kiso, and a singles match between trainees Miyu Yamashita and Kanna.
 The show did not use a wrestling ring, and instead all matches took place on training mats, similar to the Ice Ribbon promotion in its early years.
 Along with wrestling matches, the debut show featured live music from idol units.
 As TJP's roster was very small at the start, most of their early shows followed this same formula and only ran small venues.
 Entry to their first few shows was free as a way of introducing themselves to a bigger audience, and their first paid show was held on April 26.
 As their roster of trainees expanded in 2014, TJPW began including more matches on their cards, and began using a ring.
 They also ran a show with an appearance from voice actress/wrestler Ai Shimizu in November 2014.
 TJPW held its first full show without an idol performance on February 28, 2015 at Shinjuku Face.
 At the show, Ai Shimizu and Saki Akai confirmed they would be competing with the promotion regularly, and more trainees debuted at the show.